connorshea/CSU-CompSci/CS192/CS192 Questionnaire – Fall 2015.md

 	* My major will be either:
 		* ACT with Computing Technology concentration
 		* ACT with Human-Centered Computing concentration
 	* I am certain that I'd like to earn a degree in Computer Science, and would like to have a career as a User Interface Designer and Developer.
-My only problem is with the requirement of Calculus II by the Human-Centered Computing concentration, but not by the Computing Technology concentration.
-	* I'm also concerned that the value of an "Applied Computing Technologies" degree would be less than that of a "Computer Science" degree, for no good reason.
-CU Boulder has their Human-Centered Computing concentration under Computer Science, so I'm interested in knowing why it's separated at CSU.

 3. For what college math (if any) do you already have credit?
 What math courses are you taking this semester?